mevadanandini9-lang/youtube-clone-project/README.md

-this is a clone project of youtube. this project is have another sub files that is uploded into styles.zip.
+this is a clone project of youtube. this project have  sub file that is  uploded into styles.zip